Credit Cards Cash Back Credit Cards

 Is the Chase Freedom Unlimited hard to get?

-In order to get approved for the Chase Freedom Unlimited card, you'll need a good to excellent credit score, which typically means a FICO score of 670 or higher.
+In order to get approved for the Chase Freedom Unlimited card, you'll typically need a good to excellent credit score, which typically means a FICO score of 670 or higher.

 Is the Chase Freedom Unlimited a good credit card?